Hiyasr/Composting-Digital-Twin/README.md

 The **Composting Digital Twin** is a mathematical simulation of the composting process.
 It models how environmental conditions influence microbial activity, which in turn drives organic waste degradation.

-This is a pure simulation model — no hardware required.
+This is a pure simulation model, no hardware required.

 ---